Jaguar F-Type Convertible (2013 - ) review

 Interested in buying Jaguar F-Type?

-As the spiritual successor to Jaguar’s legendary E-Type, it’s no surprise that the F-Type is jaw-dropping to look at, even by two-seat drop-top standards.
+As the spiritual successor to Jaguar’s legendary E-Type, it’s no surprise the F-Type is jaw-dropping to look at, even by two-seat drop-top standards.
 The sleek lines and angular details give an exotic, glamourous look, and to our eye, it has more on-road presence that the Porsches (Boxster and 911 Cabriolet) with which it competes.
-The looks differ slightly depending on which version you go for – the V6 has centrally-mounted twin exhausts and 18-inch alloys, while the V6 S gets 19s and the V8 R gets 20s and outboard-mounted quad pipes.
+The looks differ slightly depending on which version you go for – the 2.0-litre version has a big centrally-mounted exhaust, the V6 has centrally-mounted twin pipes and 18-inch alloys, while the V6 S gets 19s and the V8 R gets 20s and outboard-mounted quad pipes.
 Tiny differences in the design set the AWD models apart from the rest of the range, with a larger power bulge in the bonnet and unique vents to feed more air to the engine.

 For the most part, the F-Type’s cabin has a high-quality feel.
 The dashboard is covered in sumptuous stitched leather and the fascia has a collection of glossy finishes.
 The cabin has drama, too, thanks to air vents that rise electrically out of the centre console when needed.
-However, some of the switches feel a little low-rent, and so do some of the less obvious interior panels (most notably, the steering column).
-The InControl touch-screen infotainment system is colourful and easier to fathom than it was before, if not quite up to the same standard as the class best, while rear visibility is terrible with the roof up.
+However, some of the switches feel a little low-rent, and so do some of the less obvious interior panels (most notably, the steering column and the door pulls).
+The InControl touch-screen infotainment system is colourful, but it’s not as user friendly as the best systems out there.
+Another niggle is the gear selector, which doesn’t engage Drive unless you pull the well-hidden trigger on the back first (you’ll often forget to).
+Go for a manual version, and you'll find things even more awkward; the lever is mounted too far back, and the inconvenient obstacles surrounding it (like the side of the seat, the lid of the central storage compartment and a protruding part of the trim on the centre console) means you’re constantly catching your elbows and wrists as you change gear.
+The seats are supportive and the driving position has lots of adjustment, but rear visibility is pretty terrible with the roof up.

 This isn’t an area in which the F-Type excels.
 The tiny boot is barely big enough for a couple of overnight bags, so you’ll have to pack very carefully if you’re going away for a long weekend.
 It’s also shallow, oddly shaped and hard to access.
 Granted, you don’t buy a two-seat sports car for its practicality, but rivals from Porsche offer much more luggage space.
 At least the cabin has plentiful room for two adults in the seats.
 Again, though, other drop-top cars do a better job of giving you places to stash loose items like coats and scarves, coffee cups and other daily baggage.